tomarrell/talks/go-debugging/README.md

 with the way that they handle stack management, threading as well as a few other things.

-A quick example is the defer statement.
+A quick example is the "defer" statement.
 You can use the defer statement to change the return value of the function, however this extra execution after a return is non-standard, and can lead to execution of code which is not expected by GDB.